College Disciplinary Hearings

 A student who has been accused of a criminal offense in Queens can potentially face disciplinary action by their college or university.
 If you have been accused of a criminal act and face a disciplinary action by your school, it is important to hire a criminal defense lawyer to help you avoid the most severe repercussions and consequences, including potential expulsion from school.

 When a student is accused of a criminal offense or violating the school’s code of conduct, college or university officials in New York can initiate a student disciplinary hearing.
 The outcome of the disciplinary hearing is just as important as the outcome of the criminal case, as both can result in serious penalties.
 Therefore, it is essential to contact an experienced criminal defense attorney in Queens who will represent you at both your college disciplinary hearing and any subsequent criminal case.

 Queens College Disciplinary Hearing Lawyer

-Contact the Law Office of Rochelle S. Berliner if you have been accused of a criminal act and are facing disciplinary action by your college or university in any area of New York City, including Queens, Brooklyn, Manhattan, or the Bronx.
+Contact the Law Office if you have been accused of a criminal act and are facing disciplinary action by your college or university in any area of New York City, including Queens, Brooklyn, Manhattan, or the Bronx.
 Rochelle S. Berliner is an experienced New York defense attorney, and will make every effort to help you achieve the most desirable outcome at your college disciplinary hearing.